malmostad/intranet-assets/README.md

 The compression levels for CSS and Javascript files are configured in `config/environments/` for development, staging and production.

 ## License
-Released under GPL version 3.
+Released under AGPL version 3.

 The `vendor` directory contains third party code that may be released under other licenses stated in the start of each file.